nnicobar/nnicobar.github.io/index.md

 ## About me
 Academically, I have a keen interest in mathematical physics as well as pure mathematics.
 I am also fascinated by the history of science and scientists and love reading about the same in my spare time.
 Additionally, I am very interested in science communication and science education.

-A list of projects that I have undertaken as a student at IITB is present [here](projekts).
+A list of projects that I have undertaken as a student at IIT Bombay is present [here](projekts).

 For academic details like my grades and list of courses that I have taken at IITB please refer to my [CV](../files/404.pdf).